Remembering St Edward, 11th–14th October 2018

 Our annual pilgrimage day gives you the opportunity to visit the Abbey with other pilgrims, and experience its beauty and space in an atmosphere characterised by prayer.
 Everyone will be able to pray at the Shrine of St Edward – the only shrine in this country that still contains the body of the saint.

 Touch tours and BSL (British Sign Language) tours and Eucharist will be available on the day.
+Appropriate provision is also made for those with mobility restrictions.

 We offer all pilgrims a prayer tour, which takes you into every part of the Abbey, its precincts and gardens.
 You’ll see the stunning Lady Chapel, the Royal Tombs, Poets' Corner, and the Chapter House – also the College Garden, where you can sit on a camomile bench and enjoy the fragrant scents of herbs and flowers.